 For anonymous internet-based surveys or for research that the IRB grants a waiver of signed consent, include “I agree” or “I do not agree” check boxes on the information sheet or consent form for participants to click to indicate their active choice of whether or not they consent to participate.
 Please be sure to use the most updated forms found on the IRB’s Forms & Templates page.
 These forms are periodically updated and include other applicable required statements.

 Web Conferencing for Collecting Research Data

-The use of web conferencing to conduct research interviews and/or to collect research data has increased significantly due to the COVID-19 pandemic.
-To comply with UConn Information Technology Services (ITS) guidelines and policies, researchers must use UConn approved software or services when conducting these activities.
-This guidance has been developed in conjunction between Research Compliance Services (RCS) and UConn’s IT Security to assist researchers in understanding what platforms may be appropriate.
+The use of web conferencing to conduct research interviews and/or to collect research data has increased significantly.
+To comply with UConn ITS guidelines and policies, researchers should use UConn approved software or services when conducting these activities.
+This guidance has been developed in conjunction with Research Compliance Services (RCS) and UConn’s ITS Security to assist researchers in understanding what platforms may be appropriate.